-[Escrow.
+(n) [Escrow.
 If, by reason of the time difference between the cities in which payments or deliveries are to be made under Section 2(a)(i) or otherwise, it is not possible for simultaneous payments or deliveries to be made on any date on which both parties are required to make payments or deliveries hereunder, either party may at its option and in its sole discretion notify the other party that payments or deliveries on such date are to be made in escrow.
 In such case, the deposit of the payment or delivery due earlier on that date shall be made by 2:00 p.m. (local time at the place for the earlier payment or delivery) on that date with an escrow agent that is a commercial bank, independent of either party, with a minimum net worth of U.S. $100,000,000 or its equivalent in another currency, selected by such notifying party, accompanied by irrevocable payment or delivery instructions (i) to release the deposited payment or delivery to the intended recipient upon receipt by the escrow agent of the required deposit of the corresponding payment or delivery from the intended recipient on the same date accompanied by irrevocable payment or delivery instructions to the same effect, or (ii) if the required deposit of the corresponding payment or delivery is not made on that same date, to return the payment or delivery deposited to the party that paid or delivered into escrow.
 The notifying party shall pay the costs of the escrow arrangements and shall cause those arrangements to provide that (A) in the case of a payment obligation under Section 2(a)(i), the intended recipient of the payment due to be deposited first shall be entitled to interest on that deposited payment for each day in the period of its deposit at the rate offered by the escrow agent for that day for overnight deposits in the relevant currency in the office where it holds the deposited payment (at 11:00 a.m. local time on that day) if the payment is not released by 5:00 p.m. local time on the date it is deposited for any reason other than the intended recipient’s failure to make the escrow deposit it was required to make in a timely manner, and (B) in the case of a delivery obligation under Section 2(a)(i), the intended recipient of the delivery due to be deposited first shall be entitled to compensation as and to the extent provided for in the relevant Confirmation or elsewhere in this Agreement if the deposited delivery is not released by 5:00 p.m. local time on the date it is deposited for any reason other than the intended recipient's failure to make the escrow deposit it was required to make in a timely manner.]

+[( ) Additional Definitions.
+Section 14 of the Agreement is hereby amended by adding the following definitions:

+[insert as appropriate]]

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.

-(a) The 1993 ISDA Commodity Derivatives Definitions, as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
+(a) The 1993 ISDA Commodity Derivatives Definitions, as supplemented by the 2000 Supplement thereto and otherwise as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
 All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions.